 Trout is a Green-Green food.
-Green-Green foods are safe to eat as a regular part of a diet.
+Green-Green foods are very safe to eat as a regular part of a diet.

 Guideline related quotes related to Finfish and Green-Green throughout Geoff Bond's publications.

 For the meat, poultry, eggs, and fish group, Preferably consume two servings a day of “Green-Green” foods.
 If unavailable, you can consume two servings a day of “Green” foods. ~Paleo in a Nutshell p.102

 For the meat, poultry, eggs, and fish group Restrict total food group servings per session to one. ~Paleo in a Nutshell p.102

 For the meat, poultry, eggs, and fish group, Restrict total food group servings per day to two. ~Paleo in a Nutshell p.102

 Specific references to Trout throughout Geoff Bond's publications.

 A major source of omega 3 is Oily fish: salmon, sardines, herring, mackerel, trout, etc. ~Paleo in a Nutshell p.40

 Dinner involves the same decision-making process as at lunch time.
 This time you decide to do some cooking.
 Maybe 12 oz per person of stir-fried vegetables accompanied by two eggs, any style.
 Or a grilled trout with a head of steamed broccoli.
 It's as easy as that. ~Paleo in a Nutshell p.89